Dominic Hannigan: Dáil Éireann: 2011–2016

-At the 2011 general election Hannigan topped the poll in Meath East.
+At the 2011 general election Hannigan was elected alongside Fine Gael’s Regina Doherty and Shane McEntee in the three seat Meath East. constituency.
 In doing so Hannigan became one of the first two openly gay people to be elected to Dáil Éireann, a distinction he shares with Dublin North-West's John Lyons.

 The Meath Chronicle compared Hannigan to Speedy Gonzales as he "flitted at high speed from one spot to the next" on the campaign trail.
 He was "followed by a large posse of journalists and camera crews" when party leader Eamon Gilmore joined him during the campaign.

-Hannigan was elected Chairman of the Joint Committee on the Implementation of the Good Friday Agreement in June 2011.
+Hannigan was elected chairman of the Joint Committee on the Implementation of the Good Friday Agreement in June 2011.

 He was elected Chairman of the Joint Committee on EU Affairs in January 2012, following which he stepped down as Chairman of the Good Friday Agreement Committee.
 In a television interview broadcast in April 2012, he confirmed that the 99.8% state-owned bank Allied Irish Banks had paid one-and-a-half billion Euro to unsecured bank bondholders for which neither the bank nor the Irish state had no legal liability.